Oct 21, 2022

 As Bulgaria’s first-ever unicorn, valued at over one billion dollars, we’ve spoken at several SaaStr events.
 And we were thrilled to join the global event in 2022 as an official unicorn sponsor and to share some of our insights on business pricing models with the vast mix of SaaS attendees.

-2024 guide: How businesses prioritize functionality & price in spend management
+2024 guide: How to juggle functionality and price

 Poor pricing sinks products